jmoreno28/test/README.md

-This code does something.
-Hopefully useful... to someone.
+This code does something hopefully useful to someone.